Maximizing Cash Flow: Strategies for Vending Machine Operators

 What Cash Flow Really Means in a Vending Business

-Cash flow is the movement of money in and out of your business.
-According to Investopedia, positive cash flow allows a business to meet obligations and reinvest for growth.
+Cash flow is simply the money moving in and out of your business.
+According to Investopedia, positive cash flow gives a business the ability to meet obligations and reinvest for growth.

 • Equipment purchase and financing terms